surma/surma.dev/content/things/compile-js.md

   }
 |||

-It's worth to quickly mention two things: Firsly, every function in JS has a `this` value (even arrow function, who inherit the surrounding `this` value).
-Secondly, In JS a function can take a variable number of arguments.
-In C++, you have a fixed number of arguments as encoded in the type.
-For this reason, all closures are transpiled to C++ closures with exactly 2 parameter: a `JSValue thisArg` and a `std::vector<JSValue>& args`.
+It's worth to quickly mention another two things when talking about closures:
+Firsly, every closure in JS has a `this` value (even arrow functions!
+They just inherit the  surrounding `this` value).
+Secondly, in JS a function can take a variable number of arguments.
+In C++, you have a fixed number of arguments as  encoded in the type (you _can_ have variadic functions in C++, but it was quite hard to get them to work).
+For this reason, I decided to transpile all closures to C++ closures with exactly 2 parameter:  a `JSValue thisArg` and a `std::vector<JSValue>& args`.

 ### Properties